CPernet/git-workshop/README.md

 **Working together** while not sitting next to each other (and possibly in different time zones) requires good communication.
 You can discuss the issue online: every comment that is added to the issue will result in an email.
 Other repository (aka team) members can also read along.

 More on using Git and GitHub --> https://github.com/CPernet/Quicksheets/tree/main/git_github

+#  Exercise 5

+Make a branch of this repository and edit a file and merge the branch back into main